Who are we?

 Biblical Worldview

-Consider each topic from a Biblical perspective
+We consider each topic from a Biblical perspective

-Outdoor studies and time are valued as we explore God's world.
+Outdoor studies and time are valued as we explore God's world

-Agree that "Iron Sharpens Iron" and we learn in community to become better humans and strengthen our relationships with God.
+Agree that "Iron Sharpens Iron" and we learn in community to become better humans and strengthen our relationships with God

 What types of things do we do while we are together each week?